Behavioral Experiments in Health Economics

 No. First, health economists are particularly well aware of the importance of using randomized controlled experiments.
 Modern evidence-based medicine and pharmacology are all based on randomized controlled trials (RCTs), starting from the pioneering work on scurvy by James Lind in 1747, to the first published RCT in medicine by Austin Bradford Hill and colleagues in 1948.
-Thanks to the groundbreaking contributions of Charles Sanders Peirce, Jerzy Neyman, Ronald A. Fisher, and others, modern science has since long considered randomized controlled experiments as fundamental and important scientific methods.
-Far from novel, the idea of using randomized controlled experiments has been advocated for decades even for policy applications (Rubin, 1974; Ferber & Hirsch, 1978; Burtless, 1995).
+Thanks to the groundbreaking contributions of Charles Sanders Peirce, Jerzy Neyman, Ronald A. Fisher, and others, modern science has long considered randomized controlled experiments as fundamental and important scientific methods.
+Far from novel, the idea of using randomized controlled experiments has been advocated for decades even for policy applications (Burtless, 1995; Ferber & Hirsch, 1978; Rubin, 1974).

 Second, arguably one of the most influential studies in health economics is indeed based on a large-scale randomized controlled experiment.
-The RAND Health Insurance Experiment conducted in the United States between 1974 and 1982, in fact, analyzed the effects of randomly allocated co-payment rates and health insurance contracts on healthcare costs and utilization of healthcare (Newhouse et al., 1981; Manning et al., 1987).
-As a major finding, Joseph P. Newhouse and colleagues documented that cost sharing reduced the over-utilization of medical care while it did not significantly affect the quality of care received by participating patients.
+The RAND Health Insurance Experiment conducted in the United States between 1974 and 1982, in fact, analyzed the effects of randomly allocated co-payment rates and health insurance contracts on healthcare costs and utilization of healthcare (Manning et al., 1987; Newhouse et al., 1981).
+As a major finding, Joseph P. Newhouse and colleagues documented that cost sharing reduced the overutilization of medical care while it did not significantly affect the quality of care received by participating patients.

 The launch of the Behavioural Experiments in Health Network (BEH-net) in 2015 can be seen as the response to a fast-increasing demand to systematically use behavioral experiments in health economics, policy, and management.
 The network aims precisely at integrating and bringing closer together the research communities at the interface between experimental and behavioral economics, and health economics.